idtx314/mill_controller/README.md

     * y_range:
       * Type: List of doubles
       * Default: [0.0,1.0]
       * Represents the acceptable input range for the material y axis.
 The ends of this range will correlate to the edges of the material on the material's y axis, while values within the range will be scaled appropriately to the size of the material.
 See the [Preparing a Trajectory Using .csv File Input.] section for more information.
-Ex: [0.0,1.0]
     * horizon_time:
       * Type: Double
       * Default: 0.0